hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

-### Find the names of individuals in the PNA text files
+### Finding the names of individuals in the PNA text files

 The format of the text files is:
 ```